EliseTrad/EliseTrad/README.md

-# Elise Trad — Computer Science Student
+# Hi, I’m Elise.

-Hi, I’m Elise.
 I’m a Computer Science student at the University of Balamand, focused on system design, code logic, and problem-solving.
 I enjoy building projects that combine clean architecture with practical functionality.

 ## Projects